RohanAlexander/telling_stories_with_data/_book/01-introduction.md

     d.
 0.75
     e.
 1
 9. Why is ethics a key element of telling convincing stories (in your own words)?
+10. Consider a survey that asked about gender with the following responses: 'man: 879', 'woman: 912', 'non-binary: 10' 'prefer not to say: 3', and 'other: 1', which allowed respondents to enter their own text.
+What is the appropriate way to consider 'prefer not to say'?
+    a.
+Drop them.
+    b.
+Merge into 'other'.
+    c.
+Include them.
+    d.
+It depends.

 ### Tutorial